axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 ### Pure HTML pages

-Import the input-phone-defining script and use a input-phone like this:
+Import the input-phone-defining script and use &lt;axa-input-phone&gt; like this:

 ```html
 <!DOCTYPE html>